RockLi/rockli.github.com/_posts/2014-06-28-guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c.md

      	| /static/1.jpg | my_static_directory/1.jpg

+     StaticRouter has one special parameter ```allow_index```, the default value is False.

+     If this value is set to True, you can visit: xxx/static to list all files and sub directories in your current directory, just like ```python -m SimpleHTTPServer``` does.

    * RESTRouter

      Especially if you want to supply the RESTFul service, you should choose this one.